Theory, Examples & Exercises

 2) Analysis of relatively homogeneous species composition data.
 “Relatively homogeneous” means that in these data, we assume that species response along the (hypothetical) environmental gradient can be described by a linear relationship.
 Such data should contain few zeros, thus lowering the issue of the double zero problem, to which Euclidean distance is sensitive (see Ecological resemblance > Distance indices > Euclidean distance).
 If applied on heterogeneous dataset with many zeros, the result often shows strong horseshoe artefact, when sites with no species in common appear very close to each other in the ordination diagram.

-3) Relatively recently was suggested that PCA applied on pre-transformed species composition data (e.g. by Hellinger) can solve the problem of Euclidean distances in PCA and double zeros.
-In case of Hellinger transformation, Euclidean distance (implicit in PCA) applied on Hellinger-transformed raw species composition data results in PCA representing Hellinger distances between samples, and Hellinger distances are known to be not influenced by double zero problem.
+3) Relatively recently was suggested that PCA applied on pre-transformed species composition data (e.g. by Hellinger transformation) can solve the problem of Euclidean distances in PCA and double zeros.
+In the case of Hellinger transformation, Euclidean distance (implicit to PCA) applied on Hellinger-transformed raw species composition data results in PCA representing Hellinger distances between samples, which is not influenced by double zero problem.
 This method is called transformation-based PCA (tb-PCA) and is described in a separate section.
 Note, however, that not everybody agrees that this is a good idea (see ESA 2010 presentation of Peter Minchin & Lauren Rennie on this topic).

 There is no single way how to display sites and variables (species) in the same biplot diagram (i.e. diagram showing two types of results, here sites and variables), that's why there are two ways of scaling results1):